Kapendev/joka/README.md

 ## Quick Start

 This guide shows how to install Joka using [DUB](https://dub.pm/).
-Create a new folder and run inside the following command:
+Create a new folder and run inside the following commands:

 ```sh
 dub init -n